Red-X-Projects/Trivia/README.md

     * 250 points is added in pot for every question that is answered correctly.
     * 1000 points is added if its happy hour, all donations are from the bot not the users points.
     * Family feud bonus will also donate to the lucky jackpot

-* ADD: Trivia Store
-    * You can now buy hammers and lucky tickets
-    * Command : !buy

 * Changes: Game modes
     * Frenzy: This is a updated version and infused with Scrambloggle